-top secret compilation of online resources which I find invaluable in my work as a designer.
+top secret compilation of free graphic design resources which I find invaluable in my work as a designer.
 These resources are a great help if you’re working with images, creating illustrations for email campaigns, or just looking for some new inspiration.

-As my goal was to provide as much useful information as possible, this post offers a unique compilation of websites you won’t find in any other similar article.
+As my goal was to provide as much useful information as possible, this post offers a unique compilation of resources for designers you won’t find in any other similar article.

-Here are more than 25 websites to arm you with all the tools for creative work, no matter whether you are a beginner or a seasoned expert in your field.
+Here are more than 25 graphic design websites to arm you with all the tools for creative work, no matter whether you are a beginner or a seasoned expert in your field.
 Moreover, you can check these Graphic Design Resources on SoftwareHow and visit 50 creative websites to get new design ideas.
 Take it from me, that’s more than enough to help you create beautiful, effective emails easier and faster.

 Websites for Inspiration

 Note for non-English speakers: since most resources offered below are in English only, make sure you use English for your search queries.
 This way, you’ll get more relevant results.

-Canva is a great web-based design tool with millions of customizable templates for emails, banners, logos, landing pages, social media posts, or printed materials.
+Canva is a great web-based graphic design tool with millions of customizable templates for emails, banners, logos, landing pages, social media posts, or printed materials.
 With Canva, you don’t need any design skills or special software to create eye-catching graphic content.
 You can do everything in the drag-and-drop editor on the website, or even on the go, with the mobile app.

 Land-book has a wide variety of awesome website examples, put together to inspire you when designing emails or landing pages for your email campaigns.